 Healthy cooking doesn't mean that you have to become a gourmet chef or invest in expensive cookware.
 You can use basic cooking techniques to prepare food in healthy ways.

-Adults should limit calories from saturated fat to no more than 20 to 35 percent of total daily calories.
-For a 2,000-calorie diet, that means no more than 400 to 700 calories from fat a day.
+Adults should limit calories from saturated fat to no more than 10 percent of total daily calories.
+For a 2,000-calorie diet, that means no more than 200 calories from saturated fat — about 22 grams of saturated fat — a day.
 By switching to roasting, you not only eliminate added fat but also allow any fat in the food to drip away.

-The healthy cooking methods described here best capture the flavor and retain the nutrients in foods without adding excessive amounts of fat or salt.
+The healthy-cooking methods described here best capture the flavor and retain the nutrients in foods without adding excessive amounts of fat or salt.
 Use them often to prepare your favorite dishes.

 Besides breads and desserts, you can bake seafood, poultry, lean meat, vegetables and fruits.
 For baking, place food in a pan or dish, covered or uncovered.
 Baking generally doesn't require that you add fat to the food.

-Braising involves browning (searing) the ingredient first in a pan on top of the stove, and then slowly cooking it partially covered with a small quantity of liquid, such as water or broth.
+Braising involves browning the ingredient first in a pan on top of the stove, and then slowly cooking it partially covered with a small quantity of liquid, such as water or broth.
 In some recipes, the cooking liquid is used afterward to form a flavorful, nutrient-rich sauce.

 Broiling and grilling

 To grill outdoors, place the food on a grill rack above a bed of charcoal embers or gas-heated rocks.
 If you have an indoor grill, follow the manufacturer's directions.
 For smaller items, such as chopped vegetables, use foil or a long-handled grill basket to prevent pieces from slipping through the rack.

 See more In-depth

 - Healthy cooking and snacking.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/public/heart/obesity/wecan/eat-right/healthy-cooking.htm.
 Accessed Dec.
-16, 2013.
+2, 2016.

-- Zeratsky KA (expert opinion).
+- Zeratsky K (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
-16, 2013.
+8, 2016.

 - Healthier preparation methods for cooking.
 American Heart Association. http://www.heart.org/HEARTORG/GettingHealthy/NutritionCenter/HealthyCooking/Healthier-Preparation-Methods-for-Cooking_UCM_301484_Article.jsp#.
 Accessed Dec.
-16, 2013.
+2, 2016.